cozy/cozy-stack/docs/remote.md

 ### GET `/remote/_all_doctypes`

-This endpoint list all the known remote doctypes.
+This endpoint lists all the known remote doctypes.
 A permission on `io.cozy.doctypes` for `GET` is needed to query this endoint.

 Example: